 Hey there kid, it’s one of the worst and most defining moments of your life.
 You’re only in 3rd grade and honestly trying to remember what happened to us, it’s a fuzzy white haze.
 It’s whited out almost as if our brain had activated a defense mechanism to protect our psyche from what happened.
 But we’re much older and wiser now, we’re a lot better equipped to handle and process what happened that day.

-Our dad had broken down the door, we don’t even know why but we remember only the amount of unjust anger he channeled when doing so.
+Our dad had broken down the door, we don’t even know why but we remember only the unjust anger he channeled when doing so.
 There had been no crime committed, no danger locked behind this door, nothing to warrant this vehement display of violence.
 The only danger that we remembered came from our father, the only anger that we remember was from our father.
-We can hardly remember what the real reason was behind this broken door but years later after confronting this memory with our sister, who was there with me, we pieced together from our foggy memories that nothing could have justified father’s wrath that day.
+We can hardly remember what the real reason was behind this broken door but years later after confronting this memory with our sister, who was there with me, we pieced together from our foggy memories that nothing could have justified our father’s wrath that day.

 The only thing here at this door was the uncontrolled anger and rage of a man who had his feelings hurt.
-We strongly remember the screaming and yelling, but the worst of it was the first time we heard the deathly sound of fear coming from my mom.
+We strongly remember the screaming and yelling, but the worst of it was the first time we heard the deathly sound of fear coming from our mom.
 We remember her on her knees begging for my dad to stop and crying from the fear of whatever had caused him to knock down this door.
 We remember us and our sister sitting on the floor crying out of fear and being helpless, our minds becoming blank as the flood of so many extreme emotions came crashing.
 But worst of all, we remember mom disappearing.

 Dad switched from anger to worry in an instant as he lost track of her in his anger-fueled tantrum and desperately looked around the house for his wife, our mom.
 And when we finally found her, hiding in the fetal position in the corner of her closet, crying in fear and what appeared to be her shame, my dad starts to force her to open her mouth.
 We can’t remember what came out, our sister said it was pills, but we remember a piece of black string, maybe our mind was playing tricks on us to lessen the blow.
 But even as an 8-year-old kid we knew that our mom was trying to kill herself that day.